NickFeldman/FunForecasting4FinancialFreedom/README.md

-# FunForecating4FinancialFortunes
+# FunForecasting4FinancialFortunes

 Hello and thank you for checking out my time series LSTM model project.

 The purpose of this project is to attempt to use an LSTM model or model(s) to predict future currency exchange rates over various periods of time after being trained on historical data.

 I started this project to explore time series data and neural networks and LSTMs further.

-This project used datasets that are freely available, or were at the time it was at the time that the data was downloaded, which was all on or before 1/10/2021.
+This project used datasets that are freely available, or were at the time that the data was downloaded, which was all on or before 1/10/2021.

 This is a list of the origins of the datasets: